hlefebvr/idol/README.md

 ![Repo status](https://www.repostatus.org/badges/latest/wip.svg)
 [![codecov](https://codecov.io/github/hlefebvr/idol/branch/main/graph/badge.svg?token=BWMH5522QP)](https://app.codecov.io/gh/hlefebvr/idol)

-Idol is a C++ library for implementing complex decomposition algorithms for mathematical optimization.
+Idol is a powerful and flexible library meticulously crafted for developing new mathematical optimization algorithms.
+It is built to provide researchers with a versatile toolkit to construct, tweak, and experiment with state-of-the-art methods.
+Whether you're exploring Branch-and-Price, Benders decomposition, Column-and-Constraint generation for adjustable robust problems, or any other cutting-edge method, idol is your trusted companion.

 Visit our [online documentation](https://hlefebvr.github.io/idol/) and [online benchmark](https://hlefebvr.github.io/idol_benchmark/GAP.render.html).

 ## Examples

 Here is an example of a complex algorithm built using idol.
-It is a nested Branch-and-Price algorithm.
+It is a nested Branch-and-Price algorithm with strong branching.

 ```cpp
 auto nested_branch_and_price =